Superdish/hello-world/README.md

 Here's your change.
 Have a great afternoon!
-Oan I help who's next?
+Can I help who's next?

 Would you like some honey with that?